junxit/us-congress-bills-110/metadata.md

 - 2007-10-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11885)
 - 2007-10-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11885)
 - 2007-10-23 — Referred to the House Committee on Education and Labor.
+- 2007-10-24 — Received in the Senate.
+- 2007-10-30 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.